wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-architecture.md

 - **One gateway store.** The gateway store holds the data for every entity that is defined in this scale unit.
 The gateway store is implemented on top of a SQL Azure database.

 - **Many messaging stores.** The messaging stores hold the messages of all queues, topics and subscriptions that are defined in this scale unit.
 It also contains all subscription data.
-Unless [Partitioning Messaging Entities](https://msdn.microsoft.com/zh-cn/library/azure/dn520246.aspx) is enabled, a queue or topic is mapped to one messaging store.
+Unless [partitioned messaging entities](/documentation/articles/service-bus-partitioning) is enabled, a queue or topic is mapped to one messaging store.
 Subscriptions are stored in the same messaging store as their parent topic.
-The messaging stores are implemented on top of SQL Azure databases.
+Except for Service Bus [Premium Messaging](/documentation/articles/service-bus-premium-messaging), the messaging stores are implemented on top of SQL Azure databases.

 - **Multiple registration stores.** The registration stores contain device registrations for all notification hubs that are defined in this scale unit.
 The registration stores are implemented on top of SQL Azure databases.